 However, lesson plans should also be balanced, leaving room for classroom contingencies.
 A plan can’t be so inflexible that it doesn’t allow for spontaneity and creativity.
 A teacher shouldn’t create a lesson plan willy-nilly, but they should also not consider it unbreakable.

-If for example in your course of presenting Spanish gendered nouns, a student asks if Spanish is the only language that does gendered nouns.
+If, for example, in the course of presenting Spanish gendered nouns, a student asks if Spanish is the only language that does gendered nouns.
 You haven’t included talking about Romance languages in the lesson plan.
-No matter—take the cue and give your class the bigger picture by briefly explaining how French, German and Italian also have gendered nouns (even adding that English is actually quite unique in this respect).
+No matter—take the cue and give your class the bigger picture by briefly explaining how French, German and Italian also have gendered nouns, even adding that English is actually quite unique in this respect.

 A comment, a thought or a question can come up that could take the whole thing into a productive detour.
 Take that detour in spite of it not being written in the lesson plan.
 The plan is there simply as a guide.
 Your priority is to teach students, not perfectly follow the plan.

 Effective lesson plans must include sufficient time for students to do their thing and actively participate in the learning process.
 It must leave room for practice to take place.

 If the previous section is you doing your part, this is them, your students, honing what they’ve learned.
 This is about repetition, rehearsal and exercises.
 Practice sessions usually come immediately after the lesson.